KIP 81: Implementing the on-chain governance voting method Source

 /// Current block must be before `queueDeadline` of this proposal

-/// Otherwise only secretariat can queue.
+/// Otherwise only secretary can queue.

 function queue(uint256 proposalId) external;